The DECIMAL data type is a numeric data type with fixed scale and

 Partitioning:

-column as a partition key provides you a better match
+Using a DECIMAL column as a partition key provides you a better match

 between the partition key values and the HDFS directory names than using a

-or FLOAT
+DOUBLE or FLOAT partitioning column.

 Column statistics considerations:

-type has a fixed size, the maximum and average size
+Because the DECIMAL type has a fixed size, the maximum and average size

 fields are always filled in for column statistics, even before you run the COMPUTE

-STATS
+STATS statement.

 Compatibility with older version of DECIMAL:

-type is the default in
+This version of DECIMAL type is the default in

 Impala 3.0 and higher.
 The key differences between this

-and the previous DECIMAL
+version of DECIMAL and the previous DECIMAL V1 in Impala

 2.x include the following.

-DECIMAL in Impala 3.0 or higher | DECIMAL in Impala 2.12 or lower | |
+| DECIMAL in Impala 3.0 or higher | DECIMAL in Impala 2.12 or lower | |

-Overall behavior | Returns either the result or an error. | Returns either the result or NULL with a
+| Overall behavior | Returns either the result or an error. | Returns either the result or NULLwith a

 warning. |